-Beginning in the academic year 2016-2017, the department will offer a limited number of junior seminars.
+The department will offer 1 junior seminar per semester.
 The goal of these seminars is to strengthen the research and writing skills of our students.
-Like senior seminars, the prerequisites of a junior seminar are 3211, 3213 and 3412 and will have a limited number of seats.
-Unlike senior seminars, a junior seminar WILL count as an elective course and may be taken for elective credit for the economics, financial economics, or any joint major.
+Like senior seminars, the prerequisites of a junior seminar are ECON 3211, 3213 and 3412 and will have a limited number of seats.
+Unlike senior seminars, a junior seminar $\underline{WILL}$ count as an elective course and may be taken for elective credit for the economics, financial economics, or any joint major.
 A junior seminar does NOT replace a senior seminar, so a student who takes a junior seminar will take at least two seminars to complete the economics major.
 Students will be admitted to the seminars from the wait list one week prior to the beginning of classes.
-Preference will be given to junior majors who are interested in writing a senior thesis in economics and who are good candidates to do so.
+Preference will be given to junior majors who are interested in writing a senior thesis in economics, and who are good candidates to do so.
 A student who successfully completes a junior seminar will be given preference in admission to the honors seminar.

-The first junior seminar that we will offer is UN 3981 Applied Econometrics Seminar with Prof Bai.
+The fall junior seminar is UN 3981 Applied Econometrics Seminar with Prof Bai.
 The class will be on Mondays from 4:10 - 6 PM and the course description is as follows: